For better web security, avoid setting up a WordPress site using the user name “admin”.

 The username is located in the “user login” column.
 To edit the field just double-click on this text you want to change …

-Log out of your server if you’re finished and go back to your WordPress site.
-You will probably find that your session is expired.
-Log in again with your new Admin login details …
+Log out of your server when you’re done and return to your WordPress site.
+You may find that your session has expired.
+If so, log in again with your new administration login details …

-You should see that the user name is now updated.
-However, it will probably still display the old “nickname” …
+You will see that your username has been updated.
+However, your admin details will probably still display the previous “nickname” …

-To choose a new “nickname”, open your Users area and click on the Edit link below your username …
+To choose a new “nickname”, access your Users section and click the Edit link below the username …

-You can also access the Profile section if you click on the Edit My Profile link in the “Howdy, User” panel …
+You can also get to the Profile section by clicking on the Edit My Profile link in the “Howdy, User” section …

 Click Update Profile to save your new settings …